-Dr. Cassileth's innovative breast cancer reconstruction technique allows women to awaken from mastectomy surgery with intact breasts, and minimal or no scarring.
+Because Dr. Cassileth's innovative breast cancer reconstruction technique allows women to awaken from mastectomy surgery with intact breasts, and minimal or no scarring, she has become known as a provider of the best has.
 She performs more than 200 breast reconstructions each year, and over 100 of these cases are primary breast reconstructions done at the time of the mastectomy.

 The Cassileth One-Stage procedure begins with a mastectomy that is performed through a very small incision rather than using the large across-the-breast scar used in traditional mastectomy surgeries.
 During breast cancer reconstruction surgery Dr. Cassileth places the breast implant during the mastectomy surgery itself, eliminating the need for painful and prolonged tissue expander appointments.

-Dr. Cassileth supports the implant using a natural collagen substance called ADM.
+Dr. Cassileth supports the implant using a natural collagen substance called Acellular Dermal Matrix or ADM.
 This provides an Internal Bra to support the implant.
 With this method, the breast can be recreated in a more natural position than typical reconstruction.
 It looks good even immediately after the surgery.

 Dr. Cassileth's breast cancer reconstruction surgery technique yields a very symmetric cosmetic result, and can produce virtually any desired breast size.
 The final scar is minimal, or it may even be completely absent.
 The results are beautiful, natural-looking breasts.

-To find out if you are a candidate for Cassileth One-Stage Breast Reconstruction, call our office at 888.465.5106 to make an appointment for a consultation with Dr. Cassileth.
+To find out if you are a candidate for Cassileth One-Stage Breast Reconstruction, call Cassileth Plastic Surgery at 310.278.8200 to make an appointment for a consultation with Dr. Cassileth.